D4-project/bgp-monitor/datasets/TESTING.md

 # Testing

-Here are commands and expected result files :
+The are commands for testing, you can check your results using --expected_result option :

 1. Default, filter nothing